foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 <a id="H6" href="#H6">H6:</a> Click the `Save Package` button when you're done.

 # I. Updating Your Module
-Publishing a new version of your module is *mostly* the same as publishing the first release, as we did in [Section F](#F) (and then also in [Section G](#G) for the official Foundry release, if you're published there).
+Publishing a new version of your module is *mostly* the same as publishing the first release, as we did in [Section F](#F) (and then also in [Section H](#H) for the official Foundry release, if you're published there).
 We'll go through the process in detail here.

 After making all of your content/functionality changes to your module locally, we need to update its local manifest too: